upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Running the Application:
 ------------------------

-To run the Heart Rate with ECG application, execute the following command in a terminal:a
+To run the Heart Rate with ECG application, execute the following command in a terminal:

 .. code-block:: python